ericslu/CS31-W24-Examples/README.md

 # CS31-W24-Examples
-Code Examples designed for the Winter 2024 offering of UCLA CS 31 written to better visualize Introductory Programming concepts in C++.
+Code Examples designed to complement LA Worksheets for the Winter 2024 offering of UCLA CS 31 (Introduction to Computer Science I).

+Programs are written to better visualize Introductory Programming concepts in C++.

 Originally written in Online C++ compilers, but moved to GitHub for better accessibility.

+Topics Covered
+- If Statements
+    - If
+    - Else If
+    - Else
+- Pointers
+    - C-String Edge Cases
+    - Array Accessing with Pointers
+    - Pointer Arithmetic
+- Classes
+    - Constructors
+    - Member Variables and Objects
+    - const keyword